minhhieuit/php-mvc-structure/README.md

 # php-mvc-structure

+## Info
+Please note that this project is still a **work-in-progress**.
+There are a few bugs and code is sometime really messy (e.g. autoloader script).

 ## Description
 This project allows you to have an **MVC** (**M**odel, **V**iew, **C**ontroller) structure in PHP.
 The script uses controllers to bind service variables to (view)models and then renders the view including these viewmodels.